dostodabsi/wikitrends-scraper/README.md

 ```

 You can specify the year (>= 2012) and scrape either the top10, top25 or top100.
 Per default, it will download the top100 sites from the
 year 2014 to *wikitrends-2014-100.json* in the current directory.
 You can easily adjust that, though.
+Or check out [this](https://gist.github.com/dostodabsi/9d26ea30d1b3c18e9699)
+R version.